superpowers/docs.superpowers-html5.com/pages/en/2_tutorials/7_collision-2d.md

   platformBodies: Sup.ArcadePhysics2D.Body[] = [];

   awake() {
-    // We get and store all the bodies in two lists let solidActors = Sup.getActor("Solids").getChildren();
+    // We get and store all the bodies in two arrays, one for each group let solidActors = Sup.getActor("Solids").getChildren();
     for (let solidActor of solidActors) this.solidBodies.push(solidActor.arcadeBody2D);
     let platformActors = Sup.getActor("Platforms").getChildren();